If a hernia injury has set you back, we'll help you move forward

-Hernia injuries often occur due to heavy lifting or strain, with compensation claims typically covering surgical repairs, recovery time, and the cost of adjustments in daily activities or job responsibilities.
+Hernia injuries often occur due to heavy lifting or strain, and can develop gradually as a result of poor working practices, or suddenly in a manual handling accident.
+Hernia compensation claims typically cover surgical repairs, care costs and lost earnings during your recovery, and the cost of adjustments in daily activities or job responsibilities.

 If your life, or the life of a loved one, has been affected by a hernia injury, we can help.
-If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.
-You can make a compensation claim with the help and support of a personal injury solicitor.
+If your injuries were caused by someone else's actions or negligence, you can claim to claim compensation.
+You can make a No Win, No Fee compensation claim with the help and support of a personal injury solicitor.

 If your hernia injury was caused by another person's negligence, a claim for compensation may be possible.